 - Depending on the mold used, wrap or place in plastic bags

-- If you wish to aerate the butter for a spread, place in bowl and begin whipping on low and increase to high until butter is fluffy, occasionally scraping down side of bowl
+- If you wish to aerate the butter for a spread, set in a bowl and begin whipping on low and increase to high until butter is fluffy, occasionally scraping down side of the bowl

-- Scoop butter into desired container and refrigerate.
+- Scoop butter into the desired container and refrigerate.
 Enjoy!

 The link you provided to the cocoa butter isn’t for food.
 On Amazon, it says it’s for skin care.

 It is food grade cacao butter that’s also used in the cosmetic industry which is why they state: “Great for DIY skin Care.”
 Hope that helps.